-To create her hypnotic pieces, Emma fixes pliable lighting strips and neon wires to her subjects and takes hundreds of reference photographs before starting to paint.
+To create her hypnotic pieces, Emma allows her subjects to interact organically with pliable lighting strips and neon wires and takes hundreds of reference photographs before starting to paint.
 Using colours similar to infrared photography, the Surrey-based artist captures the futuristic otherness of the body by exploring each subject’s intimate connection with energy.

 She is moved by a compulsive urge to create and the challenge of capturing an emotion.
 For Emma, painting is as innate as breathing.
 She loves the feeling of oil paint between her fingers and the way the colours move and blend.

 Emma says: “I paint what I connect with, or what has me questioning...an allure, the way the light dances and caresses certain areas.
 I paint faces, although I like to say I paint expressions…not just what is on the aesthetic surface, but what is underneath.
 It’s the internal dialogue versus the external portrayal.
 The painting is only done when it starts talking back to me, like it has become more than me.”

 In her stunning debut collection, Emma-Leone Palmer invites us to explore a supernatural negative space to navigate the neural pathways of our own minds.

 © Copyright Washington Green Retail Limited trading as Castle Fine Art.
 First published 2012, last updated 2020.
 Washington Green Retail Limited acts as a credit broker and offers credit products from Secure Trust Bank PLC trading as V12 Retail Finance.